florianholzapfel/express-restify-mongoose/README.md

 ## Getting started

-> **From 1.0.0 onwards, the library is only compatible with mongoose >= 4.
+> **From 6.0.0 onwards, the library is only compatible with mongoose >= 5.8.
+From 1.0.0 onwards, the library is only compatible with mongoose >= 4.
 For mongoose 3.x compatibility, use the 0.7.x branch.**

 ```sh
 npm install express-restify-mongoose --save